Model Farming: The Infrastructure Behind AI Model Theft at Scale — When AI Attacks

 Direct Your IR Team to

 Map your highest-value model APIs explicitly.
 Which of your APIs expose outputs from proprietary models?
-Which have the highest commercial or regulatory value?
 Which have the weakest semantic monitoring coverage?
 Rank them.
 Start closing the gap from the top.

 04